 The Overkiz (by Somfy) integration platform is used by many different vendors, like Somfy, Hitachi, and Atlantic.
 This integration will allow users to integrate their devices into Home Assistant using the Overkiz API.

 - Somfy TaHoma Switch

 - Thermor Cozytouch

 Over 6000 devices from 60 brands are compatible with the Overkiz platform.
 This integration will retrieve your devices and map them to the relevant Home Assistant platforms.

-Overkiz (by Somfy) can be auto-discovered by Home Assistant.
-If an instance was found, it will be shown as “Discovered”, which you can select to set it up right away.
+Overkiz can be auto-discovered by Home Assistant.
+If an instance was found, it will be shown as Discovered.
+You can then set it up right away.

 Server busy, please try again later.
 (Too many executions)

 During peak hours, it could happen that the Overkiz platform is unable to execute your command.
 The integration will try to retry this command, however, this is not guaranteed to succeed.

 Execution queue is full on gateway